rackslab/Fatbuildr/README.md

 Fatbuildr is a system designed to build software and distribute them in various formats.

+## Status

+Fatbuildr is a prototype, use it at your own risk.

 ## Authors

 Fatbuildr is developed by [Rackslab](https://rackslab.io).